$\ell_p$-Spread and Restricted Isometry Properties of Sparse Random Matrices: Introduction

 Note that $1 \le \Delta_p(x) \le n^{1-1/p}$.
 Good $\ell_p$-spread of $X$ can be captured by the condition that $\Delta_p(X)$ is bounded by a fixed constant independent of $n$; this generalizes the aforementioned equivalence\cref{footnote:equivalence} of $\ell_2$-spread and the Euclidean section property.
 The term \emph{distortion} is used because the natural inclusion of $X$ in $\R^n$ induces a bi-Lipschitz embedding of $X$, taken with the $\ell_p$ norm, into $\ell_1^n$, with distortion $\Delta_p(X)$.
 The distortion/spread property of subspaces with respect to different $\ell_p$ norms has been extensively studied, owing to its connections to width properties in convex geometry~\cite{gluskin,KT07}, embeddings between metric spaces~\cite{Indyk06}, compressed sensing~\cite{Donoho06,CandesRT06,KT07}, error-correction over the reals~\cite{CandesT05, GLW08}, and the restricted isometry (RIP) and dimensionality-reduction/Johnson-Lindenstrauss (JL) properties~\cite{KT07,BDDw07, ZhuGR15}.

 Despite a lot of interest and the abundance of probabilistic constructions, an outstanding question is to construct an \emph{explicit} subspace $X \subseteq \R^n$ of dimension $\Omega(n)$ that is $\ell_2$-spread, or equivalently has $\Delta_2(X) \le O(1)$.
-By explicit, we mean deterministically constructing a basis for the subspace (or its dual) in $\text{poly}(n)$ time.
-This question is open for $\ell_p$-spread subspaces for any $p \in (1,2]$.\footnote{We note that explicit constructions of $\ell_1$-spread subspaces are known, based on lossless bipartite expanders~\cite{BerindeGI+08}.} This is a counterpart, for subspaces of $\R^n$, of the problem of constructing asymptotically good binary linear codes $C \subseteq \{0,1\}^n$: namely, codes whose dimension and minimum distance are both proportional to $n$.
-In addition to being a natural and basic question, explicit constructions are also valuable in applications of spread subspaces such as compressed sensing, in order to have a \emph{guarantee} that the matrix will have the stipulated properties.
-This is particularly important since there are no known methods to efficiently certify the $\ell_p$-spread of random subspaces.
+By explicit, we mean deterministically constructing a basis for the subspace (or its dual) in $\text{poly}(n)$ time.\footnote{Explicit constructions of $\ell_p$-spread spaces of dimension $\Omega(n)$ are given in \cite{BerindeGI+08} ($p = 1$) and \cite{Karnin11} ($1 \leq p < 2$).} This is a counterpart, for subspaces of $\R^n$, of the problem of constructing asymptotically good binary linear codes $C \subseteq \{0,1\}^n$: namely, codes whose dimension and minimum distance are both proportional to $n$.
+In addition to being a natural and basic challenge in pseudorandomness, explicit constructions are also valuable in applications of spread subspaces such as compressed sensing, as they provide a \emph{guarantee} that the matrix will have the stipulated properties.
+This is particularly important since there are no known methods to efficiently certify the $\ell_2$-spread (or even $\ell_p$-spread) of random subspaces.